hcikim/hcikim.github.io/index.md

 I am interested in leveraging NLP/ML tools to help people share affirmative emotions.
 I design, build, and evaluate systems.
 Recently, I am working on designing systems for supporting the mental health of caregivers of a person with dementia.

+**I am looking for a research internship position for Summer 2023.**

 ## News